EladOzCohen/eladozcohen.com/content/project/Covid_Portfolio/index.md

 <br>
 <br>

-It appears my hypothesize is correct as the slope of the vaccination rate is reaching asymptote around august, which is the month that most countries in Q2 have reached herd immunity.
+It appears my hypothesize is correct as the slope of the vaccination rate is reaching asymptotic around august, which is the month that most countries in Q2 have reached herd immunity.